 - Labeled recommendation that opens a recommendation modal (below)

 For mobile, I user tested two versions to see was more engaging and shoppable.
 Then, I adapted the winning version to the iOS apps, mobile web, and tablet web.

 This view is a more conventional list that shows more product information up front.
-Testers preferred this view because they found it to be more of a familiar paradigm.
+Testers preferred this view because they found it to be a more familiar paradigm.

 This grid view features cards with big product images, following the trend towards imagery-based browsing.
-By default, the card displays minimal product information, as the user is likely familiar with these products because she has purchased them before.
-If the user wants more product details, she can tap the card for the full product information.
+By default, the card displays minimal product information, as the user is likely familiar with products that she has purchased before.
+If the user wants more product details, she can tap the card for the full product information on the flipside.

 During testing, users preferred the list view over this grid view.
 A few testers also encountered usability issues with the large cards.

 The list view won from user testing, but there was still wasted space.
 Thus, I further condensed it to fit even more products above the fold.